The use of Dermal Fillers in Penis Enlargement

 – International Journal of Impotence Research 2013 May;25(3):117-20. doi: 10.1038/ijir.2013.13.
 Epub 2013 Apr 4.

-Note : There is insufficient information to reliably predict the amount of permanent penis girth gain stimulated by neocollagenesis.
+Note: There is insufficient evidence to reliably predict the amount of permanent penis girth gain stimulated by neocollagenesis or other processes.

 Authors : Turlier V, Dellalleau A, Casas C, et al.

-Permanent increase in penis thickness stimulated by the injection of Hyaluronic acid filler has also been reported by Senior Korean Urologist Dr Kim Jin Hong.
+A permanent increase in penis thickness stimulated by the injection of Hyaluronic acid filler has also been reported by Senior Korean Urologist Dr Kim Jin Hong

 Dr Kim Hong is a pioneer of the treatment with over 4,000 procedures performed and numerous publications in medical journals on the use of HA in penis enlargement.